dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

     }
 ```

 This already passes a rudimentary suite of tests.
 Notably, when running multiple consumers concurrently, duplicate delivery is not observed, so long as there is no service crash in between sending an email and marking it as sent.
+We test this out with 2, 4 and 8 concurrent consumers.

 ```scala